-\textbf{Data-driven robust control: } A crucial step in the development of data-driven controllers are robust control designs for the uncertain models obtained from data.
-Recent data-driven techniques utilize state measurement with energy bounded noise to synthesize robust state-feedback controllers without explicit system identification~\cite{van2020noisy}.
+\textbf{Data-driven robust control: } A crucial step in the development of data-driven controllers is robust control designs for the uncertain models obtained from data.
+Recent data-driven techniques utilize state measurements with energy bounded noise to synthesize robust state-feedback controllers without explicit system identification~\cite{van2020noisy}.
 This approach was further extended to incorporate known structural model constraints in~\cite{berberich2022combining}.
 However, these methods cannot deal with stochastic noise in the data.
 In contrast, \cite{umenberger2019robust} synthesizes robust state-feedback controllers using confidence sets derived through Bayesian regression.
 However, this uncertainty quantification and synthesis is limited to noise-free state measurements.
-In~\cite{barenthin2008identification}, the prediction error method is used to quantify parametric uncertainty from stochastic input-output data and a robust state-feeedback controller is designed for a special class of parameterized systems.
-In contrast, the proposed approach synthesizes dynamic output-feedback controllers for a broad class of stochastic linear systems with partial measurements that robustly account for the identification uncertainty.
+In~\cite{barenthin2008identification}, the prediction error method is used to quantify parametric uncertainty from stochastic input-output data and a robust state-feedback controller is designed for a special class of parameterized systems.
+In contrast, the proposed approach synthesizes dynamic output-feedback controllers for a broad class of stochastic linear systems with partial measurements that robustly account for the uncertainty in the estimated model parameters.